 Assessment of personnel competencies

-The ExCB shall evaluate the Service Facility’s mechanism for verification of current competencies of their nominated Competent Persons, including the Responsible Person and operatives, as required by IEC 60079-19.
+The ExCB shall evaluate the Service Facility’s mechanism for verification of current competencies of their nominated Competent Persons, including the Responsible Person and operatives, as required by IEC 60079-19, Annex B.

 For Competent Persons having a Certificate of Personnel Competencies (CoPC) according to IECEx OD 504, Unit of Competency Ex 005 (overhaul and repair of explosion-protected equipment), or having any other evidence of appropriate assessment and demonstration of competencies based on IEC 60079-19, the ExCB shall verify that the certified or assessed scope of activities covers the actual activities within the Service Facility.